Spousal Support / Alimony in Connecticut

 Tax Implications of Spousal Support Orders

 For tax purposes, typically, the person paying alimony can deduct such payments from their income and the person receiving alimony must include the payments as income.
 In this way, the economic burden of being ordered to pay spousal support is reduced to a certain degree.
 A lump sum alimony payment, however, is usually not taxed as income to the receiver.
 The payment of alimony is usually terminated upon remarriage and may be modified, suspended or terminated upon the cohabitation of the ex-spouse receiving alimony payments.
 The divorce attorneys at the Bauer Law Group, LLC are aggressive in their approach to advocate all of your alimony issues.
-Contact us now for a free initial
+Contact us now for an initial

 consultation to learn more about the topic of alimony and how it may impact your own case.